zyteo/go_backend/readme.md

 ### Go backend
-Just a simple go backend testing - utilises GORM, echo and viper
+Just a simple go backend testing - utilises GORM, echo and viper.

-inserts a record into the database
+Goal is to make a simple CRUD backend with a database for User model.

+Future plans: To include bcrypt and logging.

 ### Changelog

+4 Feb 2023 - Added future plans statement.

 2 Feb 2023 - Added changelog to keep track of changes